Norwegian Directorate for Civil Protection

 The Norwegian Directorate for Civil Protection (Direktoratet for samfunnssikkerhet og beredskap, DSB) is a Norwegian government agency under the Minister of Justice and the Police.
 DSB's general purpose is to protect Norway and its citizens from accidents, disasters, and other incidents.
-Examples of areas of responsibility for the DSB include prevention, crisis management, studies and analysis, civil/military cooperation, training, evaluation, and supervision.
-In addition, civil defense is subject to regulation by the DSB, as is cyber security.
-The DSB is also involved in international crisis coordination groups.
+Examples of areas of responsibility for DSB include prevention, crisis management, studies and analysis, civil/military cooperation, training, evaluation, and supervision.
+In addition, civil defense is subject to regulation by DSB, as is cybersecurity.
+DSB is also involved in international crisis coordination groups.

-The DSB is based in Tønsberg, with 20 civil defense districts, five civil defense camps, five schools, and five regional offices for electrical inspections.
-The DSB has about 670 employees, of whom about 240 are based at the main office in Tønsberg.
-DSB also has operational responsibility for the government's central plant in Hole in Buskerud, a war headquarters for the government.
+DSB is based in Tønsberg, with 20 civil defense districts, five civil defense camps, five schools, and five regional offices for electrical inspections.
+The agency has about 670 employees, of whom about 240 are based at the main office in Tønsberg.
+DSB also has operational responsibility for the government's central plant in Hole, Buskerud, a war headquarters for the government.